tunkhine126/handbook/README.md

    [We educate others.]: <#we-educate-others>
    [We exist to serve.]: <#we-exist-to-serve>

 [//]: # (If you're reading this, welcome behind the veil.
 Since I started in 2016, New Story's team and vision has seen tremendous growth.
 The future looks brighter today than ever.
-The only way that continues to be true is when passionfilled, embolded people step up and focus on the work that matters most. -@morganjlopes _circa 2018_)
+The only way that continues to be true is when passion filled, embolded people step up and focus on the work that matters most.
+If we have lost our way, congratulations!
+I nominate you to lead us back. - Godspeed, @morganjlopes (2018)